frankvogt/vcf2gwas/README.md

 ## About The Project

-Performin a genome-wide association study (GWAS) on a dataset can be a laborious task, especially when analysing multiple phenotypes.
+Performing a genome-wide association study (GWAS) on a dataset can be a laborious task, especially when analysing multiple phenotypes.
 VCF and input files have to be processed and prepared in the right way depending on the way the analysis is performed and afterwards various operations need to be carried out.

 vcf2gwas is a Python-built API for GEMMA, PLINK and bcftools performing GWAS directly from a VCF file as well as multiple post-analysis operations.
 Some of the benefits of this pipeline include: